 Protecting your data

-The NHS COVID Pass only shows your COVID-19 vaccination status in the form of a 2D barcode, which allows you to view your vaccination record.
+Your COVID status is held securely within the NHS App.
+It can only be accessed via a validated NHS login.
+The NHS COVID Pass shows your COVID-19 vaccination status in the form of a 2D barcode and allows you to view the details of your COVID-19 vaccination record.

 Residents in England who have taken part in COVID-19 vaccine clinical trials

 If you live in England and have taken part, or are taking part, in a COVID-19 vaccine clinical trial, you will have received a letter from your clinical trial site.